Naval Support Activity Mid-South: Modern era

 NAS Memphis was redesignated Naval Support Activity Memphis on 30 September 1995.
 The name was changed again to Naval Support Activity Mid-South on 1 October 1998 to more accurately identify the base's mission requirements and to reflect the Navy's approach to regionalization.

-In September 2015, Bridge Company C, part of the 6th Engineer Support Battalion, 4th Marine Logistics Group, dedicated a new building for the Bridge Company at Naval Support Activity Mid-South.
+In September 2015, Bridge Company C, part of the 6th Engineer Support Battalion, 4th Marine Logistics Group, dedicated a new building for the Bridge Company at NSA Mid-South.
 It was the first time since the BRAC-directed changes of 1993 that a U.S. Marine Corps unit had resided on the base.

 Guardsman shooting on 24 October 2013

-On 24 October 2013 a gunman shot and injured two Army National Guard soldiers at Naval Support Activity Mid-South.
+On 24 October 2013 a gunman shot and injured two Army National Guard soldiers at NSA Mid-South.
 The suspect was taken into custody after the shooting.
 The two injured soldiers had no life-threatening injuries.